0x20/hackerspace-blueprint/order/roles.md

 # Individual members

-The individuals have to be excellent
+*The individuals have to be excellent.*

  - Follow [Do-ocracy](do-ocracy.md)
  - Actively try to fix problems
  - Maintain personal safety and that of others
  - To follow and enforce the [Pact](../pact/README.md).

 # Non-members

 Non-members are also an important part of the space.
 They can contribute to the hacker environment and they can be potential members.
 However, non-members have less priviliges than members.